likamrat/ARMadillo/README.md

 ### Edit the *env_vars* file

-4. Fork this repo :-)
+5. Fork this repo :-)

-5. The env_vars.sh file is the most important file as it will the determine the environment variables for either the single or multi-master deployment.
+6. The env_vars.sh file is the most important file as it will the determine the environment variables for either the single or multi-master deployment.
 Edit the *deploy/multi_master/env_vars.sh* file based on your environment, commit & push the changes to your forked repo.

 **Note: ARMadillo deployment scripts [sourcing](https://linuxize.com/post/bash-source-command/) the _env_vars_ file arguments upon execution.
 The edit in step 5 is a one-time edit.**

-6. To make things a lot easier for you, edit your local hosts file where you will connect to the PI's from and add the HAProxy, masters and workers nodes hostname/IP based on the changes you just made to the *env_vars* file.
+7. To make things a lot easier for you, edit your local hosts file where you will connect to the PI's from and add the HAProxy, masters and workers nodes hostname/IP based on the changes you just made to the *env_vars* file.

-## Multi-Master Deployment
+## K8s Multi-Master Deployment
+### Prepare HAProxy Load Balancer

 1. SSH to the HAProxy node using the allocated DHCP address and the default *raspberry* password.